strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

   # ...
 ```

-And as a result, Strimzi will deploy 2 brokers in the `zone1` availability zone and 4 in the `zone2`.
+And as a result of this configuration, Strimzi will deploy 2 brokers in the `zone1` availability zone and 4 in `zone2`.
 No special storage configuration is needed anymore.

 ### Conclusion

-In this blog post, we covered a few other situations where node pools make your life easier.
+In this blog post, we covered a couple of situations where node pools make your life easier.
-If you think that some of them were niche issues that do not affect all users, you are probably right.
+If you think that they were niche issues that do not affect all users, you are probably right.
-But don't worry, next week we will have a look at something important for everyone.
+But don't worry -- in the next post in this series on node pools we delve into something important for all Strimzi users.
 We will look at what role node pools play in Strimzi's support for KRaft / ZooKeeper-less Kafka.